umarhassan-mitodl/21g.040-spring-2012/content/pages/readings.md

 {{< tdopen >}}

-Thapar, R. "[In Defence of History](http://www.india-seminar.com/2003/521/521%20romila%20thapar.htm)."
+Thapar, R. "{{% resource_link "dd4d66b9-62b2-41ec-a819-06fd143aa450" "In Defence of History" %}}."
 Lecture delivered at Thiruvananthapuram, 2002.

-Ramanujan, A. "[Three Hundred Ramayanas: Five Examples and Three Thoughts on Translation](http://publishing.cdlib.org/ucpressebooks/view?docId=ft3j49n8h7&chunk.id=d0e1254)."
+Ramanujan, A. "{{% resource_link "f19df435-ae54-4ea1-bbb3-555547273bf0" "Three Hundred Ramayanas: Five Examples and Three Thoughts on Translation" %}}."
 Chapter 2 in _Many Ramayanas: The Diversity of a Narrative Tradition in South Asia_.
 Edited by P. Richman.
 University of California Press, 1991.
 ISBN: 9780520075894.

 {{< tdclose >}}